kunal-kumar-chaudhary/Global-AI-Challenge/README.md

 # Global-AI-Challenge
-this was a hackathon organised by a Russian University ( Innapolis University )
+This is a hackathon organised by a Russian University ( Innapolis University )